anna-hi/pui-hw/final-project/README.md

   - [ ] ...

 - [ ] Week 10 Nov 4 \- Nov 8:
-  - [ ] FP2 due
+  - [X] FP2 due
+  - [] Finish FP3
+  - [] Finalize designs
+  - [] Start builidng HTML-level model of web-portfolio

 - [ ] Week 11 Nov 11 \- Nov 15:
+  - [] Continue building HTML-level model of web-portfolio
+  - [] Start on CSS + JavaScript
+  - [] Start researching the JS libraries
 - [ ] Week 12 Nov 18 \- Nov 22:
+  - [] Finish up CSS + JavaScript
+  - [] Try adding JS library stuff
 - [ ] Week 13 Nov 25 \- Nov 29:
+  - [] Continuing working on project overall

   - [ ] Thanksgiving

 - [ ] Week 14 Dec 2 \- Dec 6:
+  - [] finish any last minute changes
   - [ ] FP4 due

 ### *Libraries and Other Components*

 List the JS libraries and other components (if applicable) that you plan to use.

-*
+1. Textillate.js
+2. React.js
+3. Anim.js

 ## Generative AI Use Plan

-Outline how you plan to use Generative AI tools to aid in the implementation (\~300 words).
+I plan to use Generative AI relatively sparingly when aiding implementation.
+I will most likely use ChatGPT the most often, either when I'm stuck or I need help with wording text on the actual website.
+I haven't used ChatGPT much for coding questions in the past, so I'm intrigued if it'll be able to answer accurately.
+I also plan to use ChatGPT to help me better understand the JS libraries I'm using and see if its explannations will help me.
+Additionally, I will try out GitHub Copilot, but I may choose to not use it if I'm not understanding the code it's producing.
+I want to focus on actually learning what I'm coding, so if Github Copilot doesn't allow me to do that, I will not use it anymore.
+I have heard that it is helpful, especially for autocompleting when coding.

+As mentioned before, I don't plan on using Generative AI tools much when creating this project becuase I don't particularly like using Generative AI frequently.
+Occasionally, the tools are helpful when I'm stuck or I need more ideas, but I do feel that it has its limits.
+Thus, I can't speak much on how I plan to use the Generative AI tools since I have no interest in using it that much.

 ### *Tool Use*

- What would you use?
-Edit the list given your plan.
-For each tool, explain briefly on what do you expect Generative AI to help you with and what might it not be able to help you with.

 * ChatGPT
-  * I will use it for … because it can help me …
+  * I will use it for ideas on how to word certain parts of my portfolio because it can help me easily write things for my portfolio.
+  * I will potentially use it to help me understand JS libraries because it could explain it in a summarized fashion.
-  * I will not use it for … because it might not be able to help me with …
+  * I will not use Github Copilot for complex coding problems because it may not be helpful.
 * GitHub Copilot
+  * I will not use Github Copilot if I don't understand the code that it's giving me.
+  * I will use it to help me autocomplete functions becuase it will help me code faster.
 * ...

 ### *Responsible Use*

 How would you use Generative AI responsibly?

+I would use it to help assist me in my implementation, and I would make sure that I understand the content it produces.
+I would not use Generative AI to completely do my assignment for me or use code created by Gen AI that I don't understand.

 ---